South 2 Batch

-Design and delivery of two secondary schools as part of the South 2 Priority School Building Programme batch
+Part of the South 2 Priority School Building Programme batch

-At King Richard School, a similar approach has been taken to the design which will provide an outward statement of investment in the local community, and raise aspirations to support the track record of continuous improvement at the school.
+At King Richard School, a similar approach has been taken to the design, which will provide an outward statement of investment in the local community, and raise aspirations to support the track record of continuous improvement at the school.